AthemiS13/Flory/README.md

 - `POST /sd/wipe?force=1` — wipe `/app` (dangerous; requires force=1)

 SD file manager (bash-like):
-- `GET /sd/pwd` — current working directory for your client (tracked by IP)
 - `POST /sd/cd` — change directory, body: {"path":".."} or {"path":"/log"}
 - `GET /sd/list` — list contents of the current directory (CWD) when `path` is omitted
-- `GET /sd/cat?path=...&offset=0&max=16384` — view a slice of a file as text/plain (headers expose size/offset/truncated)
+- `GET /sd/open?path=...&offset=0&max=16384` — open a slice of a file as text/plain (headers expose size/offset/truncated)
 - `POST /sd/rm` — remove file or directory; body: {"path":"...","recursive":true}
-- `POST /sd/mkdir` — create directory path (creates intermediates)

 See `API.md` or the full `README` in the repo for details and JSON examples.